camilaleniss/camilaleniss/README.md

 # Hello everyone 🤓

-I’m a full stack developer based in Colombia 🇨🇴
+I’m a backend developer based in Colombia 🇨🇴 Platzi teacher and happy learner

-I love to build meaningful products to impact LATAM, create content and learn new things
+I love to build meaningful products to impact LATAM, create content on social media and lift weights

 ## 💻 Tech stack